Growing tomatoes in Hawaii fast, easy and abundant fruit (updated)

 Grow from seed or seedlings

-What types of Tomatoes do well in Hawaii?
+What types of Tomatoes grow well in Hawaii?

 Some tomato varieties do better than others on the islands and gives fruit more successfully.
 When choosing tomatoes to grow think smaller and thicker skin varieties that will survive the slew of pests that will devour your fruit.
 This includes popular varieties like cherries, golden yellow and the Roma or San Marino tomatoes.
 Even the University of Hawaii seed lab offers seeds that a proven to do well that includes Healani, Kewalo and Anahu varieties.